 In 2017, we began moving seed from a FLUPSY to floating gear at 6mm instead of 12mm.
 The result has significantly enhanced shell density and shape and increased growth rates and sorting efficiency.

-As a fourth-generation waterman, biologist and businessman, I believe it is critical for oyster farmers to stay on top of new trends, research and best practices in aquaculture.
-In the coming weeks, be on the lookout for articles and insight from my colleagues on how these practices can be adopted on your nursery to increase yields, growth and quality.
+As a waterman, I believe it’s critical for oyster farmers to stay on top of new trends, research and best practices in aquaculture. how these practices can be adopted on your nursery to increase yields, growth and quality.

-If you’d like to learn more about our experience with longlines, ArcGIS or grow-out gear, contact me by email or phone at (410) 397-3634.
+If you’d like to learn more about our experience with longlines or grow-out gear, contact me by email or phone at (410) 397-3634.